Skip to main content

 Most of the time, your hair is in the growth phase.
 But many things, including rapid weight loss, can shift hair follicles into the shedding phase.
 This is called telogen effluvium.
 When this happens, more hairs fall out at the same time, causing noticeable thinning and hair loss.

 Telogen effluvium doesn’t happen right away.
 It can take up to 3 months after weight loss to see hair thinning and hair loss.
 Telogen effluvium will go away on its own.
-But it’ll take several months for your hair to shift back to its normal growth pattern.
-It can also take several more months for hair to grow back long enough to fill in thin areas.
+But it’ll take several weeks to months for your hair to shift back to its normal growth pattern.
+It takes several more months for hair to grow back long enough to fill in thin areas.

 How common is hair loss while taking Mounjaro?

 But here’s a piece of good news: some people have reported improved hair growth while taking Mounjaro.
-High blood sugar can cause hair thinning, so Mounjaro’s ability to lower blood sugar might help improve hair thickness.
+High blood sugar can cause hair thinning, so Mounjaro’s ability to lower blood sugar might help improve hair thickness if you have Type 2 diabetes.

 What should you do if you experience hair loss while taking Mounjaro?